bjornkihlberg/PureScript-Tutorials/ex06 - free monad/README.md

 ## Description
 ### Free Monads
 I'm going to keep this super simple.
 It has been a challenge to understand what free monads are because tutorials usually go through implementation of free monads from scratch by creating a kind of stream or they talk about the general case which is confusing.
 In this article, all I'm doing is showing a very simple example and then it will be probably be apparent how this can be used for other things as well.
-Using something gives an intuition, once you have an intuition, understanding the general case and implementation details might be easier and more interesting.
+Understanding the general case or implementation details might be easier and more interesting once you have an intuition.
 ## Instructions
 ### Setup
 1. Install required packages